Uğurcan Çakır: Trabzonspor

-2015–16 season

-Çakır made his senior debut for Trabzonspor in a 1–0 loss against Rabotnicki Skopje in the UEFA Europa League qualifying stages.
-He would then play three matches in the Turkish Cup managing to keep two clean sheets.
-He then solidified himself as second choice keeper being on the bench until January, but never receiving an appearance in the Super Lig.
+Çakır made his senior debut for Trabzonspor in a 1–0 loss to Rabotnicki Skopje during the qualifying rounds of the UEFA Europa League.
+He later played three matches in the Turkish Cup, keeping two clean sheets.
+After these appearances, he established himself as the club's second-choice goalkeeper, remaining on the bench until January without making any appearances in the Super Lig.